Monthly Archives: April 2023

 Book- New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales

-Included are more images and details of the story of the wreck of the Bohemian by Cape Elizabeth Light, along with over 50 other stories in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
-This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.
+New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales contains over 50 stories, including the wreck of the Bohemian in southern Maine.
+This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous Coast Guard artists.

 Copyright © Allan Wood Photography; do not reproduce without permission.
 All rights reserved.